-As a postgraduate research student, you will have a range of support services and opportunities available to you which will enhance your studies and your career prospects.
+As a postgraduate researcher, you will have a range of support services and opportunities available to you which will enhance your studies and your career prospects.

-Explore our postgraduate research student page to see our current postgraduate research students are and their topics of research.
+Explore our postgraduate researcher page to find out more about our current postgraduate researchers and their topics of research.

 At the beginning of your research degree you will be assigned two supervisors who are here to guide and support you throughout your postgraduate research journey.
 You will meet with your supervisors on a regular basis to discuss your progress.